sebgl/htpc-download-box/README.md

 For security and anonymity reasons, I'm running Deluge behind a VPN connection.
 All incoming/outgoing traffic from deluge is encrypted and goes out to an external VPN server.
 Other service stay on my local network.
 This is done through Docker networking stack (more to come on the next paragraphs).

-### Organize libraries, fetch subtitles and play videos with Plex
+### Organize libraries and play videos with Plex

 [Plex](https://www.plex.tv/) Media Server organize all your medias as libraries.
 You can set up one for TV shows and another one for movies.
 It automatically grabs metadata for each new release (description, actors, images, release date).
-A very nice feature that we'll use a lot is the [sub-zero plugin](https://github.com/pannal/Sub-Zero.bundle).
-Whenever a new video arrives in Plex library, sub-zero automatically searches and downloads the most appropriate subtitle from a list of subtitle providers, based on several criterias (release name, quality, popularity, etc).

 ![Plex Web UI](img/plex_macbook.jpg)